gunthercox/ArduinoNeuronLibrary/README.md

 }

-// CONTROLS A NEURONS ACTION POTENTIAL boolean Neuron::actionPotentialProbability2(int excitory, int inhibitory) {
+// CONTROLS A NEURONS ACTION POTENTIAL

+boolean Neuron::actionPotentialProbability2(int excitory, int inhibitory) {

   // A current flaw is that the action potential does not regulate over time.
   // Neurotransmitters naturally ware off over time.

-  // ESOTERIC FUNCTION TO RETURN A VALUE FOR A NEURON'S ACTION POTENTIAL
+  // ESOTERIC FUNCTION TO RETURN A VALUE FOR A NEURONS ACTION POTENTIAL

   /*if ((excitory - lastExcitory) > (inhibitory - lastInhibitory)) {
    return true;